 Think About Your Audience

 This goes hand in hand with your branding strategy.
-Every businesses audience is different, and they all like to be communicated with in ways that appeal best to them.
+Every business’s audience is different, and they all like to be communicated within ways that appeal best to them.
 When thinking about how you’re going to represent your brand visually, you’ll want to think about your audience.

 Will they respond well to whimsical photographs?
 Are they more interested in being communicated with a serious fashion?
 Your audience will dictate how you visually represent yourself.